9148884631manju-nath/dbmodule/README.md

  );
 </pre>

-<h2>if you add any new colum, it modufies or alter the table automatically </h2>
+<h2>if you add any new colum, it modifies or alter the table automatically </h2>
 <pre>
  $membersdb=array(
   "table"=>"membersdb",